 Autism and Piano

-Autism and piano may not seem to go together, but autistic children have amazing musical abilities.
+Autism and piano may not seem to go together, but autistic and/or disabled children have amazing musical abilities.
 I’ve also seen ADHD kids with undiscovered piano talent.
 I’ve had a good deal of experience teaching piano to kids with various levels of ADHD, Autism, Down’s, Asperger’s syndrome and Dyslexia.

 Aspergers Didn’t Hold Her Back

 My first experience was with an autistic girl of ten, delightful and giggly but shy, and very gifted at doing what I asked at the piano.

 I could ask her to do anything, slow it down, change key, play it staccato (short and sharp) play it legato (smooth and connected) and she instinctively knew what I meant.
 And she was calm and collected, cooperative and diligent, at least in terms of the piano.

 It was only in a conversation with her Mom that I discovered that this child had Asperger’s, a high functioning type of autism.
 And that sets the pattern for my experience with autism and piano.
 There is a solid connection between the two.